-Nicola Grellier was born in Canada in 1966 and moved to London soon after.
+Nicola Grellier was born in Canada in 1966 and moved to London in 1967.
 She studied at Wimbledon and Chelsea Schools of Art in the mid 1980s and lives in Stroud, Gloucestershire.
-She is an MA Fine Art student at UWE Bristol 2017-2020
+Grellier is an MA Fine Art student at UWE Bristol 2017-2020

 Nicola Grellier’s current work is concerned with issues of self-perception, self-presentation and self-delusion.
 She uses posture and clothing to examine emotional states of vulnerability and confidence where body and consciousness delicately collide.
 The fleeting ability to corral an idea or sensibility is always present in Grellier’s practice which has drawing at its heart.